Micaela-Gentile/micaela-gentile.github.io/README.md

 # micaela-gentile.github.io
-Online Portfolio and works from the digital Artist, Micaela Gentile/ @micav.art
+Online Portfolio and works from the digital Artist Micaela Gentile/ @micav.art